Physician Assistant

 Director of Didactic Education and Assistant Professor

 Mrs. Bashambu is a native of northeast Ohio.
-She began her career in the medical field in 2010 as a Respiratory Therapist, gaining experience in neonatal and pediatric critical care at Rainbow Babies and Children’s Hospital in Cleveland, Ohio and at Children’s Hospital of Georgia in Augusta.
+She began her career in the medical field in 2010 as a Respiratory Therapist, gaining experience in neonatal and pediatric critical care.
 Prior to matriculation at South University, Mrs. Bashambu obtained a Bachelor of Science in Respiratory Care from Boise State University.
-She is a 2018 graduate of South University’s, (location)’s Physician Assistant Program and holds a Master of Science in Physician Assistant Studies.
-She worked in Allergy/Immunology before returning to join the faculty at South University in 2020.
+She is a 2018 graduate of South University Savannah’s Physician Assistant Program and holds a Master of Science in Physician Assistant.
+She worked in Allergy/Immunology prior to returning to her alma mater as a faculty member.

 Marcy King, MSPA, PA-C